wehkamp/blaze-simtainer-game/README.md

 ## 7. Developer note

-This project is my graduation project.
-If you have any questions, feedback or suggestions, feel free to contact us (Harm Weites, Sebastiaan Bekker or me)!
+This project is a graduation project.
+If you have any questions, feedback or suggestions, feel free to contact us (Harm Weites, Sebastiaan Bekker or Leroy van Dijk)!

 ## 8. Icons